ScriptSherpa/Arduino-Car-Parking-Counter-System/README.md

 ## 📜 License

-MIT License – feel free to use and modify this project for learning and academic purposes.
+feel free to use and modify this project for learning and academic purposes.

 ---